-The last but not least objective of material handling is the safety of workers.
+The last but not least objective is the safety of workers.
 Poor material handling can result in accidents in the factory, which are very risky for workers working there.

 The material handling methods are designed based on the principles that you are going to learn in this section.
-The followings are the principles of material handling.
+The followings are the principles:

-- Computerization principle: To encourage maximum use of computers and automation in material handling.
+- Computerization principle: To encourage maximum use of computers and automation as materials.

-- Energy principle: This principle is concerns about the consumption of energy in the process of material handling.
+- Energy principle: This principle is concerns about the consumption of energy.

-- Ergonomic Principle: To identify the human limitations and capabilities to do the work of material handling.
+- Ergonomic Principle: To identify the human limitations and capabilities to do the work.

 - Ecology principle: To ensure the least impact on the ecological system because of material handling work.